B612-Asteroid-Institute/adam_core/adam_core/utils/helpers/data/README.md

-# testdata
+# adam_core/utils/helpers/data

-The csv file "sample_objects.csv" contains 26 orbits of a variety of real objects from different dynamical classes.
+The csv file "sample_objects.csv" contains 27 orbits of a variety of real objects from different dynamical classes.
 It was generated on February 22, 2023 with the following code snippet:

 ```python